cisnerosf/hetzner-metal-kubernetes/README.md

 3. Check the server assignments for your vSwitch:
    - If the problematic server is missing from the vSwitch, add it using: `./utils.py set_vswitch <hostname>`
 4. Check if the server is assigned to other vSwitches, remove it from the incorrect vSwitch(s) in the dashboard

+### Tang server is unavailable

+1. Follow the steps under [Disk encryption](#disk-encryption) to deploy a **new** Tang server.
+2. Locate the `rescue_passphrase` you created during the initial [disk encryption](#disk-encryption) setup.
+3. Enable [Hetzner Rescue Mode](https://docs.hetzner.com/robot/dedicated-server/troubleshooting/hetzner-rescue-system/) for the machine.
+If the server boots using UEFI, request a [KVM console](https://docs.hetzner.com/robot/dedicated-server/maintenance/kvm-console/) and change the boot order to boot from the network card first so you can enter Rescue Mode.
+4. Inside Rescue mode, install required tools: `apt-get update && apt-get install -y mdadm cryptsetup clevis clevis-luks`
+5. Assemble the RAID arrays (if not already assembled): `mdadm --assemble --scan`
+6. Unlock the root volume using your rescue passphrase: `cryptsetup luksOpen /dev/md/md-root luks-root`
+7. Inspect slots with `clevis luks list -d /dev/md/md-root`.
+You’ll see slot 1 showing `sss … tang`.
+8. Unbind it: `clevis luks unbind -d /dev/md/md-root -s 1`.
+This removes only the Tang binding; the passphrase stays intact.
+9. Rebind using the new Tang server URL: `clevis luks bind -d /dev/md/md-root sss '{"t":1,"pins":{"tang":[{"url":"$TANG_URL"}]}}'`
+10. Verify again with `clevis luks list -d /dev/md/md-root` the slot should now show the new Tang server.
+Reboot to confirm.

 ## On-premises setup